-It is therefore recommended that this submission be included in a list of items that at a later date can be accurately assessed for potential inclusion in the District Plan through a separate plan change process (refer to Attachment 5).
+The Panel therefore recommends that this submission be included in a list of items that at a later date can be accurately assessed for potential inclusion in the District Plan through a separate plan change process (refer to Attachment 5).
 This would allow time to accurately identify and research the proposed inclusion.